The Biden administration is regulating 'ghost guns.' Here's what the rule does

 What's a ghost gun?

 Ghost guns are firearms that are privately assembled and untraceable.
-They can be assembled from "buy build shoot" kits or from other parts or they can also be 3D printed.
+They can be assembled from "buy build shoot" kits or from other parts or they can be 3D-printed.
 Unlike other guns, these weapons don't have serial numbers.
 The Department of Justice's "Frame or Receiver" final rule focuses on these "buy build shoot kits."

 Anyone can purchase these kits, said Alex McCourt, an assistant professor in the Department of Health Policy and Management at Johns Hopkins University's Bloomberg School of Public Health who studies firearm policy.
 You don't need a background check to buy one.